-- (a) If a public body, under law of this state or a political subdivision of the state or a rule, practice, or procedure adopted by the public body, must permit members of the public to participate in a meeting of the public body, the public body to the extent practicable shall permit members of the public to participate in a virtual meeting, subject to the conditions that apply at an in-person meeting of the public body. - (b) If members of the public are permitted to speak at a virtual meeting, the technology used to conduct the meeting must permit the members of the public body attending the meeting to hear the members of the public who speak in the meeting. - (c) Members of the public who, under section 6, observe the virtual meeting must be able to see and hear, or hear, depending on the technology used, any members of the public authorized by the public body to speak during the meeting.
+- (a) If a law of this state or a political subdivision of the state or a rule, practice, or procedure adopted by the public body requires that members of the public be permitted to participate in a meeting of the public body, the public body to the extent practicable shall permit members of the public to participate in a virtual meeting, subject to the conditions that apply at an in-person meeting of the public body. - (b) If members of the public are permitted to speak at a virtual meeting, the technology used to conduct the meeting must permit the members of the public body attending the meeting to hear the members of the public who speak at the meeting. - (c) If a public body considers at a virtual meeting a matter affecting the right or interest of a person entitled by other law of the state or a political subdivision of the state or by rule of the public body to participate, present evidence or examine or cross-examine witnesses at an inperson meeting, the public body shall permit the person to use the same technology that the public body uses to conduct the virtual meeting, or provide equivalent access, to attend the meeting and present evidence, or examine or cross-examine witnesses in the meeting. - (d) If a person to which subsection (c) applies objects that a virtual meeting will deny the person due process of law, the public body may proceed with the matter in the virtual meeting only if the public body considers the objection and determines that the virtual meeting provides the person due process.
+The determination and the reason for the determination must be stated in a record.